Introduction to Breast Reconstruction Surgeries

 - Diagnosed with breast cancer and had or will have breast conservation surgery, such as partial mastectomy or lumpectomy

-- Found to have a genetic mutation and will have prophylactic mastectomy
+- Found to have a genetic mutation and will have a prophylactic mastectomy

 There are many options for breast reconstruction.
 Deciding which reconstruction method is best for you will be discussed during your consultation.
 We will consider your personal preferences, as well as body shape, prior surgeries, current medical condition and cancer treatment needs.
 All reconstructive options have both risks and benefits, and each option usually requires multiple procedures to reach a final result.